beginning of content

 How will medicines affect my driving?

 To drive safely, you need to be able to see, think and react properly.
+Some medicines can affect these skills.

-Some medicines can affect your driving to a great extent.
-The effect can be the same as driving when you are over the legal limit for alcohol.
+These effects might change how well you drive.
+It can be the same as driving when you are over the legal limit for alcohol.

-Which medicines could affect my driving?
+Which medicines might affect my driving?

 Cannabidiol does not contain THC but it can also cause you to feel sleepy or tired.
-It could cause low blood pressure.
-Talk to your doctor about whether it is safe to drive.
+It may cause low blood pressure.

 Not everyone's driving will be affected by these medicines.
 It depends on: